Charles E W Bean, Diaries, AWM38 3DRL 606/8/1 - May - June 1915 - Part 3

 from left to right & back again - you cd hear the

-Swish swish Swish of bullets coming up from the right like
+swish swish swish of bullets coming up from the right like

 the ray of a light house, sweeping ^loud overhead, fading away

-again - presently [[?]] back swishing overhead,
+again - presently coming back swishing overhead,

-fading away on the opposite direction - & so on
+fading away on the opposite direction - & so on.

 Presently the Gen. having got his answer that 1st both Bde